Louis Le Prince: Later recognition

 In France, an appreciation society was created as L'Association des Amis de Le Prince (Association of Le Prince's Friends), which still exists in Lyon.

 In 1990, Christopher Rawlence wrote The Missing Reel, The Untold Story of the Lost inventor of Moving Pictures and produced the TV programme The Missing Reel (1989) for Channel Four, a dramatised feature on the life of Le Prince.

 In 1992, the Japanese filmmaker Mamoru Oshii directed Talking Head, an avant-garde feature film paying tribute to the tragic endings of early cinematography figures such as George Eastman, Georges Méliès and Louis Le Prince who is credited as "the true inventor of eiga", 映画, Japanese for "motion picture film".

 In 2013, a feature documentary, The First Film was produced, with new research material and documentation on the life of Le Prince and his patents.
 Produced and directed by Leeds-born David Nicholas Wilkinson with research by Irfan Shah, it was filmed in England, France and the United States by Guerilla Films.
 The First Film features several film historians to tell the story, including Michael Harvey, Irfan Shah, Stephen Herbert, Mark Rance, Daniel Martin, Jacques Pfend, Adrian Wootton, Tony North, Mick McCann, Tony Earnshaw, Carol S Ward, Liz Rymer, and twice Oscar-nominated cinematographer Tony Pierce-Roberts.

 Le Prince's great-great-granddaughter Laurie Snyder also makes an appearance.
 It had its world première in June 2015 at the Edinburgh Film Festival and opened in UK cinemas on 3 July 2015.
 The film also played in festivals in the US, Canada, Russia, Ireland and Belgium.
 On 8 September 2016 it played at the Morris-Jumel Mansion in New York, where 126 years earlier Le Prince planned to show his films.

+In 2019, researcher Irfan Shah announced the possibility of three more sequences shot by Le Prince.
+Nothing of the sequences are known to have survived but Shah states that the sequences may have been of a train in Holbeck (Leeds); a white horse in Roundhay; and a panorama scene.
+The idea of the White Horse sequence was first presented to the public by Shah in a talk given at the Leeds International Film Festival in 2017, and discussed in Stephen Herbert's Muyblog website.

 In 2023, the Roundhay Garden Scene was shown and recreated for the grand finale of the 10th Annual Live On Cinema Oscar Special.